Manual (English)

 Doctorat

-• they have distinguished themselves in their academic and/or professional career;
+- they have distinguished themselves in their academic and/or professional career, particularly in scientific research;

-• they completed their online registration on this website and duly completed all the spaces presented on it, inserting the required documents;
+- they have completed their online application on this website and duly completed all the spaces presented on it, inserting the required documents;

 SELECTION CRITERIA